 * * *

 Smith Soc Treks are a series of destination-based, weekend-long retreats created to allow Smith Soc members to explore topics of interest and create deeper connections between members, business leaders and scholars with similar interests.
-Want to apply to a trek but you're not yet a paid member?
+Want to apply to a future trek but you're not yet a paid member?
 Join today!
 To learn more, read our online FAQs.